ggrocca/eggmake/README.md

 ## Status

-This is alpha software; it's more of a rough proof-of-concept that anything else.
-It should work fine for building experimental and specialized software projects in academic environments, though, where you usually have very small teams doing experimental work that changes fast.
+This is alpha software; it's a rough proof-of-concept more than anything else.
+It should work fine for building experimental and specialized software projects in research environments, though, where you usually have very small teams doing fast-changing work.
 In fact, most of its features have been developed with this use case in mind.
 It should be very easy for each developer/researcher to customize his build and commit everything to a common repository without breaking the work of other co-developers.
 However, as more complex features are added (e.g. for taking care of testing, distribution and installation), there is no reason for EggMake not being able to scale to bigger, more production-like projects.

 ## Prerequisites and installation